thaemes/CoMarkable/README.md

 # CoMarkable
-POC / WIP for ReMarkable tablets work with multiple tablets on one document/illustration.
+POC / WIP for ReMarkable tablets to work with multiple tablets on one document/illustration in real time.
 It reproduces penstrokes from device A on device B and vice versa.

 **Largely based on [LinusCDE - rmWacomToMouse](https://github.com/LinusCDE/rmWacomToMouse)**